eugenia1984/english/glossary.md

 - **either** at the end of a negative sentence, it means the same situation applies to them too.
 For example: ``I don't like carrots.
 My sister doesn't like them, either.``

-- **Electrical systems** refer to a network of electrical components connected to carry out some operation.
+- **electrical systems** refer to a network of electrical components connected to carry out some operation.
 These can include anything from simple circuits like a flashlight to complex systems found in computers and other high-tech devices.

 - **encryption**: refers to converting data into a secure format to prevent unauthorized access.
 For example: `End-to-end encryption keeps messages private by encoding them so only the sender and receiver can read them`. -> Here, encryption means the process of securing information by converting it into a coded form.